Everything PR News

 Closing

-The Health & Wellness category is the most AI-mediated consumer category in 2026.
-The brands building Citation Share now are the brands that will own the next decade of category discovery.
+The brands building Citation Share now own the next decade of H&W discovery.

 Frequently Asked Questions

-Which Health & Wellness brand is most AI-visible?
+Which H&W brand is most AI-visible?

-Why does public-company status matter for AI visibility?
+Why does category-creator status matter so much?

 EPR Editorial Team